Macon Drug & Alcohol Rehab and Drug and Alcohol Addiction Centers in Macon

 Recovery Meetings Near You in Macon

 For more than 80 years, Alcoholics Anonymous has helped people grow and overcome their addictions to become healthy, functioning members of society.
 With meetings scheduled every day, and often many times a day, in nearly every city or town in America, AA is one of the most successful and popular recovery groups.
 As a participant, you go through a 12-step program, and sponsors work directly with you to provide additional support.
-There are many AA meetings in Macon.
+There are many AA meetings.

 7015 Rivoli Rd.